mchenggit/kabanero-event/architecture/README.md

 - Push: rebuild the repository up to the commits in the push.
 - Pull request: Rebuild upstream repository merged with the commits in the pull request.

 A new run may also be triggered on a timer.
-One example is an integration branch that is built every hour.
+One example is an integration branch that is built nightly.

-A new run may be triggered manually, for example, when manual action following approval is required to proceed to the next stage.
+A new run may be triggered manually, for example, when manual action following approval is required to proceed to the next stage, or for system or long run tests.

 A new run may be triggered when one or more dependent images changes.
 For example, an intermediate stage pipeline is triggered whenever one of its dependent images changes.
 The devops architect may define what is an `image change`.
 For example,
 - whenever the SHA for the `latest` tag changes